 EU/EEA or Switzerland citizens

-Citizens of EU/EEA countries and Switzerland or their family members do not need an employment permit, Employee Card or Blue Card to be employed on the territory of the Czech Republic.
-These nationals have the same legal status as citizens of the Czech Republic, as the country is a member of the European Union.
-For more information have a look at the portal of the Ministry of Labor and Social Affairs of the Czech Republic.
+Citizens of EU/EEA countries and Switzerland or their family members do not need an employment permit, Employee Card or Blue Card to be employed on the territory of Czechia.
+These nationals have the same legal status as citizens of Czechia, as the country is a member of the European Union.
+For more information have a look at the portal of the Ministry of Labor and Social Affairs.

 OTHER THAN EU/EEA (SO-CALLED Third-country citizens)

-Third-country students studying in the Czech Republic in a present (daily) form of studies in a degree programme accredited by the Ministry of Education, Youth and Sports don’t need an employment permit.
+Third-country students (i.e. not EU/EAA or Swiss citizens) studying in Czechia in a present (daily) form of studies in a degree programme accredited by the Ministry of Education, Youth and Sports don’t need an employment permit.
 The employer is only obliged to notify the relevant regional office of the Public Employment Service about the start of your work.

 Third-country students who come only for a student exchange program or distance learning form of studies are allowed to work without an employment permit too, but only if they are up to the age of 26 and their performance of work does not exceed 7 consecutive calendar days or a total of 30 days within a calendar year.

-If you are a third country citizen, you obtained your university education in the Czech Republic, you have already finished your studies, and you wish to stay in the Czech Republic for work purposes, you have to apply for an employee card.
-Foreign nationals who have obtained university education in the Czech Republic have free access to the labor market.
+If you are a third country citizen, you obtained your university education in Czechia, you have already finished your studies, and you wish to stay in the Czech Republic for work purposes, you have to apply for an employee card.
+Foreign nationals who have obtained university education in Czechia have free access to the labor market.
 In this case, the employee card serves merely as a long-term residence permit where the stated purpose of the foreign national’s stay (longer than 3 months) is employment.

-For more information have a look at the dedicated portal of the Ministry of Labour and Social Affairs of the Czech Republic.
+For more information have a look at the dedicated portal of the Ministry of Labour and Social Affairs.

-Recently, career centers at universities have been experiencing a big boom in the Czech Republic.
+Recently, career centers at universities have been experiencing a big boom in Czechia.
 Students have an opportunity to try out job interviews, test their working strengths and weaknesses, or attend courses of professional and personal development.
 Another benefit of career centers is their direct connection with companies looking for part-time workers, interns, or employees.

 Some universities hold job fairs, lectures, or round tables, and some schools even run their own career portals to connect students and recent graduates directly with employers.